 Happy Mother's Day ♥

 Cook time: 0 min

-1 cup raw, unsalted nuts (hazelnuts, macadamia or Brazil nuts work great)
+1 cup raw, unsalted nuts (almonds, hazelnuts, macadamia or Brazil nuts work great)

-1/4 cup coconut oil or cacao butter (melted)
+1/4 cup raw, unsalted almond or cashew butter

 3 Tbsp raw, unsweetened cacao powder (1 Tbsp extra to sprinkle on the truffles)

 2 Tbsp maple syrup or 1 Tbsp of monk fruit extract (if following a Ketogenic or low carb diet)

 Suggested toppings: raw cacao powder, cacao nibs, hemp seeds, shredded coconut or chopped nuts

 Blend nuts into flour in a food processor.

 Add coconut manna, nut butter and cacao powder.
 Pulse the blender or food processor some more.